TheiaSpace/ESATADCS/src/ESAT_ADCS-run-modes/README.txt

   byte identifier();

-  void run(ESAT_AttitudeStateVector attitudeStateVector);
+  void run();

 The identifier must be unique for each run mude.

-The run() method accepts the current attitude state vector and perform whatever actions are relevant to the run mode, like running the attitude control loop or simply switching on and off actuators.
+The run() method performs whatever actions are relevant to the run mode, like running the attitude control loop or simply switching on and off actuators.

 To change the run mode, use ESAT_ADCS.setRunMode()